Christmas Market Peace in Danger: 'Christmas in Palma' Divides Vendors

 For municipal markets one knows subsidies, graduated fees and social criteria.
 Different with a privately organised fair: exhibitors pay stall fees to the organiser — how high exactly is not transparent.
 A vendor from Santa Catalina sums it up: "It smells like privatisation."

 The event's temporary website disappeared shortly after it became known, as if someone had closed the information window in the November sunshine.
+Coverage of the evolving situation and schedule changes appears in Postponed Christmas Market in Palma: Compromise or Prelude to Long-Standing Conflicts?.
 Such actions fuel mistrust — and raise questions about the selection process and the composition of the offer.
 Early materials showed Alpine specialties, German-language accessories and local products.
+Early materials and reporting highlighted these elements in Christmas Market Dispute in Palma: Between Mulled Wine and Displacement.
 If long-standing vendors cannot participate on their terms, it changes the social and cultural makeup of the Christmas season in Palma.

 Tensions that affect more than atmosphere